-Legal Term: The formal name for the "independent review organization" is the "Independent Review Entity."
-It is sometimes called the "IRE."
+Legal Term The formal name for the "independent review organi "Independent Review Entity."
+It is sometimes called -- --

 The independent review organization is an independent organization hired by Medicare.
 It is not connected with us and is not a government agency.
 This organization decides whether the decision we made is correct or if it should be changed.
 Medicare oversees its work.